MubarakOke/crediView/README.md

-# CrediViewer
+# CrediView

 ## Description

-The Verifiable Credential Viewer is a browser extension designed to simplify the process of viewing and validating JSON-based digital credentials.
+CrediView is a browser extension designed to simplify the process of viewing and validating JSON-based digital credentials.
 It provides a user-friendly interface for professionals and individuals working with verifiable credentials, digital identities, and blockchain certificates.

 ### Key Features